 Reverse Mortgages:the Facts

-Many homeowners who are on a limited income and need additional funds find reverse mortgages advantageous for their circumstance.
-Social Security and Medicare benefits aren't affected; and the funds are nontaxable.
-Reverse Mortgages can have adjustable or fixed rates.
-Your residence is never in danger of being taken away from you by the lending institution or sold without your consent if you live past the loan term - even if the current property value dips under the balance of the loan.
-If you'd like to learn more about reverse mortgages, please call us at (909) 467-1090.
+Many homeowners who live on a fixed income and find themselves needing additional money find reverse mortgages advantageous for their situation.
+Rates of interest may be fixed or adjustable and the money is nontaxable and doesn't affect Social Security or Medicare benefits.
+The residence is never at risk of being taken away from you by the lending institution or put up for sale without your consent if you live past the loan term - even if the property value dips below the balance of the loan.
+If you'd like to find out more about reverse mortgages, feel free to contact us at (909) 467-1090.